 - The accessible entrance for guests is located on Phillip Fulmer Way.
 Guests will then take the elevator to the concourse level.

 - Closed captioning is provided for the webcast.

 Health and Safety

-Yes, all ceremonies were webcast live on the commencement website.
+Yes, all ceremonies will be webcast live on the commencement website.